NatronGitHub/Natron/INSTALL_MACOS.md

 #### Notes for OS X 10.6 Snow Leopard

+On Snow Leopard, the `+universal` variant may be added to `/opt/local/etc/macports/variants.conf`.

 The libtool that comes with OS X 10.6 Snow Leopard does not work well with clang-generated binaries, so on this system you may have to substitute it with the libtool provided by MacPort's `cctools` package, using `sudo mv /usr/bin/libtool /usr/bin/libtool.orig; sudo mv /Developer/usr/bin/libtool /Developer/usr/bin/libtool.orig; sudo ln -s /opt/local/bin/libtool /usr/bin/libtool; sudo ln -s /opt/local/bin/libtool /Developer/usr/bin/libtool`

 #### Install Ports